momentohq/public-dev-docs/docs/getting-started.md

 You can try out our CLI tool today, right in your browser.
 No software installation required!

-Head over to our [Try Momento Serverless Cache page](https://www.gomomento.com/try-momento-for-free), and you can experiment with `momento` CLI commands in a shell session directly inside your browser.
+Head over to our [Try Momento Serverless Cache page](https://www.gomomento.com/try-momento-for-free), and you can experiment with Momento CLI commands in a shell session directly inside your browser.
 You can create a free auth token, create a cache, and start running `set` and `get` commands on your cache.
 It only takes a few minutes!